 Today, the hottest and thirstiest parts of the United States are best described as over-forested.
 Vigorous federal protection has stocked semiarid regions of public land with several billion trees too many.
 And day after day these excess trees deplete a natural resource that has become far more precious than toilet paper or 2-by-4’s: water.

-Let us step back and ponder.
-What is a healthy, natural forest?
+Let us ponder what is a healthy, natural forest?
 Some in the timber industry and the US Forest Service declare that pre-European-contact forests were “open and parklike,” as opposed to the thick density of contemporary wildernesses, tangled with small trees that survived because of “unnatural” fire suppression, making them prone to catastrophic conflagrations and disease.
 They recommend thinning and prescribed burns.

 Forest Ecosystem Health.
 Tree density has only a tangential relation with forest health, it should be noted.
 We must also consider the additional notes sung by songbirds, the scents of wildflowers, the flowing of grasses in the wind, splashing of native fish in creeks, creeping of predators, and fungi breaking down the fallen.
 None of these presences are mentioned by our concerned academics from Wesleyan University.

-Our friendly authors also fail to mention that past Forest Service and timber industry alternatives for all eleven Southwest Forest Plans, ridding the forest of many pesky water drinkers would also, according to the Center for Biological Diversity, cause declines in northern goshawks, sharp-shinned hawks, Mexican spotted owls, flammulated owls, southwestern willow flycatchers, and sensitive aquatic species (USFS 1995).
-Does not sound like an alternative the earth can bank on, does it?
+The authors also fail to mention that past Forest Service and timber industry alternatives for all eleven Southwest Forest Plans, ridding the forest of an over-abundance of water-soaked mega-flora would also, according to the Center for Biological Diversity, cause declines in northern goshawks, sharp-shinned hawks, Mexican spotted owls, flammulated owls, southwestern willow flycatchers, and sensitive aquatic species (USFS 1995).
+Thus, forest thinning done in the manner of industry prescription will have consequences.

 Water Scarcity and Those Nasty Trees

-Our friendly authors go on to implicate “unnatural” trees with water scarcity in 39 states along with population growth, waste, hunger and contaminants.
-Now, let us ponder this notion from a study called “Preparing for Climactic Change: The Water, Salmon, and Forests of the Pacific Northwest” [Mote, Parson, Hamlet, etc]:
+The authors go on to implicate “unnatural” trees with water scarcity in 39 states along with population growth, waste, hunger and contaminants.
+This, from a study called “Preparing for Climactic Change: The Water, Salmon, and Forests of the Pacific Northwest” [Mote, Parson, Hamlet, etc]:

 “…Anthropogenic global climatic change (includes) warmer, drier years, often associated with El Niño events and/or the warm phase of the Pacific Decadal Oscillation, tend to be associated with below-average snowpack, streamflow, and flood risk, below-average salmon survival, below-average forest growth, and above-average risk of forest fire.”